Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 6-size.c: The source code uses the sizeof operator to print the sizes of the various intrinsic data types in the machine that the code is compiled on.

+100-intel: The script uses the -S flag of the gcc compiler to generate assembly code.
+The -masm option is used to change the assembly code syntax from the default AT&T syntax to intel syntax